tangalbert919/arch-chromium-canary/README.md

 `FORCE_LIBCXX=yes` and `GOOGLE_CLANG=yes` can both be passed before `makepkg`.

+## Developer info:

+To update the Chromium version to build, you can either edit the PKGBUILD file or run this command:

+`python update_chromium.py`

 ## Credits:

 * The PKGBUILD used is the modified version of this [PKGBUILD](https://git.archlinux.org/svntogit/packages.git/tree/trunk/PKGBUILD?h=packages/chromium) for the stable version of Chromium on Arch Linux.